 Ink should be made first by rubbing the black ink stick in water on the ink stone.

-Holding the brush vertically and painting from the centre of the flower outwards, each petal is made up of two strokes.
+Holding the brush vertically and painting from the centre of the flower outwards, each petal is made up of two strokes (see above).
 The first stroke, rather like an umbrella handle, includes the petal’s rounded end.
 The second stroke goes up to meet it.
 The brush should be loaded on the tip only with black taken directly from the ink stone.

 Flower turned to the side.
 Flower looking upwards.
 Half a flower behind

 The leaves have three lobes and are painted using the solid stroke method.

 First make some grey ink by taking some black paint from the ink stone and mixing it with water on a plate or palette.
 This time the whole brush should be loaded by rolling it in the paint, scraping off the surplus and repeating these two actions until all the bristles are saturated, but the brush point is maintained.
 It should now be quite wet.

 Paint the central leaf lobe first in the direction shown, which is always from its growing point, and for this composition will be from the top downwards.

 Tilt the brush so that the point touches the surface of the rice paper first, then press and pull and finally let the brush leave the surface.
 The two lobes are then added, one on each side.